dfinity/internet-identity/docs/vc-spec.md

     * `canisterId`: (optional) The canister id of the issuer, if applicable/known.
 If specified and not the same as the one reported by a boundary node for `origin`, this is an error.
   * `credentialSpec`: The spec of the credential that the relying party wants to request from the issuer.
-    * `credentialName`: The name of the requested credential.
+    * `credentialType`: The type of the requested credential.
     * `arguments`: (optional) A map with arguments specific to the requested credentials.
 It maps string keys to values that must be either strings or integers.
   * `credentialSubject`: The subject of the credential as known to the relying party.
 Internet Identity will use this principal to ensure that the flow is completed using the matching identity.